shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

    <img src="res/Control_Board.jpeg"  width="50%"/>

 ## Initializing Servo IDs and Positions
 You will need to communicate with the motors as part of the assembly process.
-This process can be completed using the completed robot PCB, or the [HiWonder motor debugging board]().
+This process can be completed using the [assembled motor control PCB](#setting-up-the-control-board), or the [HiWonder motor debugging board](https://www.hiwonder.com/products/hiwonder-ttl-usb-debugging-board).

 In either case, you will be initializing each motor by connecting and communicating with it individually (*not* chaining the motors).
 The below initialization instructions assume you are initializing the motors using the robot motor control PCB.